kawells/eol-dr/checklist.md

 Contact the following friends and family directly before announcing it.
 Open up my laptop, create a note, then copy/paste it to:

-*
-* WhatsApp: Aaron
+* Google Voice:
 * Facebook: Dad, dad’s phone number is in my phone too
-* Skype: Peter
 * Discord: Look in my chat list and message anyone I've talked about recently.
 So far, it's David, Jenn and Claudette.
-* Google chat or email: Melanie
 * Instagram or email: JoeB

-Then let ppl on Twitter, Facebook and Instagram know.
+Then let people on Facebook and Instagram know.

 ## Tech